arthurdjn/pytorch-pointcloud/README.md

 # Install the minimum dependencies
 uv sync

-# Install all extras (NOTE: Some extras are CPU only)
+# Install all extras (NOTE: Some extras are Linux and CPU only)
 uv sync --all-extras

 # For CUDA specific, it is recommended to install the dependencies manually